scicomp-durham/COMP52315/site/content/exercises/exercise03.md

 vector sizes to test the parallel memory bandwidth of both cache and main memory.

-## Interlude: more on `likwid-bench`
+## The `likwid-bench` workgroups
 ### Selecting the number of cores to use

-You should have determined that a Hamilton node has two sockets, each with 64 cores, and that the L1 cache is 32kB and private to each core.
-Let's look at how to benchmark in multiple cores with `likwid-bench`.
+You should have found that a compute node of Hamilton 8 has two sockets, each socket has 64 cores, and each core has one thread.
+You should also have determined that the sizes of the L1, L2, and L3 caches are 32kB, 512kB, and 16MB, respectively, and the first two levels are core-private whereas the last level is shared by a group of four cores.
+Now we want to run some memory benchmarks on multiple cores with `likwid-bench`.

-In order to select the number of cores to allocate to the benchmark, we have to adapt the workgroup string.
-Previously we just used `-w N:size:1` which means
+In order to select the number of cores to allocate to the benchmark, we have to adapt the workgroup string (the string following the `-w` flag).
+Previously, we just used `-w N:size:1`; the components of this string are:

-`N`
++ `N`
 : The affinity domain on which to _allocate_ the vector.
-We do not specify any affinity domain with `N`, but we can use `S0` or `S1` for either of the two sockets.
+We do not specify any affinity domain with `N`, but we can use `S0` or `S1` to choose one of the two sockets.

-`size`
++ `size`
-: As before, the size of the vector.
+: The size of the vector.

-`1`
++ `1`
 : The _number_ of cores to use.

 To change the number of cores, we replace `1` by our choice (say `2`).